1997 Houston Astros season: April

-May—June
+May

 Craig Biggio greeted Philadelphia Phillies starter Mark Leiter with a leadoff home run on May 16 at Veterans Stadium for his 100th career home run, his tenth career leadoff home run, and first of two for the contest.
 The Astros scored four runs until Leiter was chased after just having recorded just one out by Brad Ausmus, who slugged his first home run as an Astro.
 In the top of the second inning, Houston did not relent, exploding for seven off left-hander Mike Mimbs, including Biggio's second home run with two outs.
 Biggio's effort spearheaded 12–7 drubbing of Philadelphia.
 The Astros coaxed 11 bases on balls as plate discipline savants Jeff Bagwell (4) and Bobby Abreu (3) led the way.
 Bagwell also added a home run in the ninth inning.
 This was the seventh multi-home game of Biggio's career, and third game with four or more RBI.

 On May 20, Jeff Bagwell collected his 1,000th career hit on a home run (his first of two on the day) off Calvin Maduro in a 9–5 win over the Phillies.

 Starting May 26, outfielder Luis Gonzalez authored a 23-game hitting streak, tying the franchise record established by Art Howe in 1981.
 Gonzalez batted .351, .413 on-base percentage (OBP), and .479 slugging percentage (SLG).
 The streak ended on June 20 in a 7–3 victory over the Chicago Cubs, though Gonzalez did reach base again by drawing a base on balls.
 He had two hits the following game, which extended an overlapping on-base streak to 27 games, his season high.
 The franchise record stood until the 2000 season, when Gonzalez' teammate Tony Eusebio hit in 24 straight.

+First intterleague series

 On June 13, Houston faced the Minnesota Twins of the American League (AL) the first regular-season interleague game in franchise history, losing 8–1.

+On June 16, Sean Berry assumed the role as first designated hitter (DH) during the regular season in team history at Kauffman Stadium as the Kansas City Royals hosted the Astros for the team's first interleague road contest against an AL opponent.
+Hence, the first pitcher to play without a spot in the batting order for the Astros was Mike Hampton, who would later win five Silver Slugger Awards during his career.
+Batting seventh, Berry went 1-for-4; however, the Royals triumphed, 5–2.
+Hampton (2–6) was charged with the loss after surrendering three runs, eight hits and three walks over 6 1/3 innings pitched (IP).